clojure-emacs/cider/dev/design/prepl-support.md

   connection primitives from the densely-populated `cider-eval-*` namespace of interactive editor commands (`cider-eval-region`, `cider-eval-defun-at-point`, etc.).
 - `cider-supports-op-p` for the predicate.
-No `-conn-` because every CIDER function takes a connection somewhere; flagging it adds noise.
+No backend prefix because every CIDER function takes a connection somewhere; flagging it adds noise.
-- `cider-conn-interrupt` and `cider-conn-close` keep the `conn-` prefix because `cider-interrupt` already exists as the user-facing interactive command, and `cider-close` would be similarly ambiguous.
-The connection lifecycle methods get the namespace tag;
-  the wire methods don't.
+- `cider-backend-interrupt` and `cider-backend-close` keep a prefix to avoid colliding with the user-facing interactive commands `cider-interrupt` and `cider-close-buffer`.
+Lifecycle methods carry the namespace tag; wire methods don't.

+### File layout

+- `lisp/cider-backend.el` -- the `cl-defgeneric`s, the
+  `cider-backend-type` buffer-local, and the `cider-backend-op-unsupported` error symbol.
+This is the boundary;
+  it knows nothing about specific protocols.
+- `lisp/cider-connection.el` -- existing connection-management
+  surface (cider-quit/restart/list, cider-repl-create) plus the nREPL `cl-defmethod` block at the tail.
+The nREPL methods are thin wrappers around the existing `nrepl-client.el` functions, so they belong next to the rest of CIDER's nREPL-side glue rather than in their own file.
+- `lisp/cider-prepl.el` -- prepl protocol decoding plus the prepl
+  `cl-defmethod` block.  prepl is a self-contained protocol implementation, not just glue, so it gets its own file.

+There is intentionally no `cider-conn.el` (would be confusable with `cider-connection.el`) and no `cider-backend-nrepl.el` (would just be glue and is tiny enough to live with the rest of `cider-connection.el`).

 The nREPL implementation is a thin wrapper over the existing `cider-nrepl-send-request` / `cider-nrepl-send-sync-request`.
 Existing